sarisabban/SinfNet/README.md

 If you want to develop your own dataset follow these steps:

 1. Collect images containing your objects.
 Even though the network can process different image formats, it is best to stick with the .jpg image format.
-2. In the file named *class.txt* add the labels (classes) of each item that you want to classify, each label in a new line.
+2. In the BBox.py script file named add the labels (classes) of each item the list in line 61 and save the file.
 3. Make a directory called dataset and within it in make the following directories: Images, BBox_Annotations, Annotations, and Check.
 You should have the following structure:

 *./dataset/Images*